ddbit/verba-volant/MITM.md

 ### Mutual Authentication Flow

-To ensure **mutual authentication**, both parties must generate and exchange their respective PINs:
+To ensure **mutual authentication**, both parties must generate and exchange their respective AUTHCODEs:

-1. Alice generates her public key and derives PIN\_A.
+1. Alice generates her public key and derives AUTHCODE\_A.
-2. Alice sends Bob the room ID and PIN\_A via the OOB channel.
+2. Alice sends Bob the room ID and AUTHCODE\_A via the OOB channel.
-3. Bob connects, generates his public key and PIN\_B.
+3. Bob connects, generates his public key and AUTHCODE\_B.
-4. Bob sends PIN\_B to Alice via the OOB channel.
+4. Bob sends AUTHCODE\_B to Alice via the OOB channel.
 5. After both public keys are exchanged via WebSocket:

-   * Alice computes PIN\_B from the received key and compares it.
+   * Alice computes AUTHCODE\_B from the received key and compares it.
-   * Bob computes PIN\_A from the received key and compares it.
+   * Bob computes AUTHCODE\_A from the received key and compares it.

 If both checks pass, the session is mutually authenticated.